solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

--   `function description() public`: This is an empty function in `Proposal` contract.
+-   `function description() public`: This function is empty in the `Proposal` contract.

     ```solidity
     function description() public view virtual returns (string memory);
     ```

-    Override this function in the proposal specific contract to define the proposal description.
-Example:
+    Override this function in the proposal-specific contract to define the proposal description.
+For example:

     ```solidity
     function description() public pure override returns (string memory) {